Deb Hastings

 Mixed Media

-Outside my studio, I have worked as an Art Educator since 1988.
-After retiring from teaching elementary art in Lee, NH, I now share my skills across ages in libraries, local art shops, and continuing education.
-I also craft large-scale projects, ranging from murals to Artist-in-Residence initiatives helping students design lasting school mosaics.
-This April, I'm excited to collaborate with Horace Mitchell Primary School staff and students in scenic Kittery, Maine.
+Beyond my studio, I have been an Art Educator since 1988.
+After retiring from a long career as an elementary art teacher in Lee, NH, I now share my craft with all ages through libraries, local art shops, and continuing education programs.
+I also specialize in large-scale works, from vibrant murals to Artist-in-Residence programs that guide students in creating permanent school mosaics.
+This April, I am thrilled to be collaborating with the staff and students at the Horace Mitchell Primary School in beautiful Kittery, Maine.

 Interested in becoming a guest artist?
 Learn all about it.